 The Easiest Real Estate Investing Strategy

-One of the most straightforward ways to build wealth is to buy a primary residence, enjoy it for several years, buy a new primary residence, and rent out the old one.
+Buy a primary residence, enjoy it for several years, buy a new primary residence, and rent out the old one.
 Enact this strategy every five years, and in 20 years, you’ll have a nice three-property rental portfolio plus a primary residence.
 Then you can retire by 50 and live the good life!

 The other great thing about this real estate investing strategy is that because you lived in each property, you know everything about it.
 You can do things to improve the property while you’re there.
 You also know that if you enjoyed the property, there’s a high chance other people will too.